MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-advance.md

 In this callback function, the client driver typically performs the following steps:

-1. Retrieve the receive queue's WDF context.
-2. Call [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md) to retrieve the ring buffer handle associated with the *RxQueue* handle.
+1. Call [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md) to retrieve the ring buffer handle associated with the *RxQueue* handle.
-3. Program packets returned by the OS to hardware.
+2. Program packets returned by the OS to hardware.
 The returned packet window is all packets between NextIndex and EndIndex.
-    1. Iterate until NextIndex matches EndIndex, or the hardware will not accept any new packets.
+    1. Iterate until NextIndex matches EndIndex, or the hardware stops accepting new descriptors.
     2. Call [**NetRingBufferGetPacketAtIndex**](netringbuffergetpacketatindex.md) to retrieve the packet at NextIndex.
     3. Free any resources associated with the packet that may have been allocated the last time the descriptor was handed to the OS.
     4. Program the packet to the associated hardware receive queue.